Congratulations, you just scored an awesome new camera. Welcome to our annual guide to getting started with your new tool.

 Before you shoot anything, go down the camera menu and select that you'd like to shoot in RAW or JPG + RAW at the same time.
 The files are huge, but external drives and online backup storage are so cheap these days, that there's really no reason to skimp on image quality.

 You don't need to splurge for Photoshop to work with RAW files.
-Both Adobe Lightroom and Apple's Aperture are much cheaper, and they'll let you turn bad photos good with an army of potential adjustments.
-Both editors make it easy to fix common problems like screwy white balance or blown-out highlights.
+Adobe Lightroom is cheaper, and they'll let you turn bad photos good with an army of potential adjustments.